SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/sign-in-user/implicit-flow.md

 3. The user enters their credentials.

-4. An identity provider authenticates the user and asks for consent to access their resources on behalf of the relying party.
+4. An identity provider authenticates the user and asks for consent to access their resources on behalf of the Relying Party.

 5. With consent given, the authentication server sends an authorization response message from its authorization endpoint.
-This redirects the user-agent back to the relying party using the redirection URI provided earlier.
+This redirects the user-agent back to the Relying Party using the redirection URI provided earlier.
 This URI includes an ID token in a URI fragment (host address and `id_token` separated by hash (#)).
 This ID token contains the standard claims, including some claims normally found in the profile and email scopes.

     [!include[implicit-flow-id-only-response](includes/implicit-flow-id-only-response.md)]